MacBook Air vs MacBook

-When it comes to buying MacBooks, if you aren't a Pro user then you have a compelling decision to make between the 13in MacBook Air and the 12in MacBook.
-Both are slim, capable machines but with enough differences to make it a tough decision.
+When it comes to buying MacBooks, if you don't consider yourself a Pro user then you have a compelling decision to make between the 13in MacBook Air and the 12in MacBook.
+Both are slim, capable machines but there are enough differences to make it a tough decision.

-The 12in MacBook is both smaller and lighter than the once “light as air” MacBook Air, which begs the question: which is the best lightweight laptop from Apple?
+That's not the only thing in favour of the 12in MacBook - it is both smaller and lighter than the once “light as air” MacBook Air, which begs the question: which is the best lightweight laptop from Apple?

 In this article we will weigh up the pros and cons for both models, and look at the best upgrade options, and some alternatives that might suit your needs better.

 Once you decide which Mac laptop you want to buy, you could click the links below to go straight to Apple's website:

 Read on for more detailed comparisons of Apple's newest lightweight laptops, specs, design and more.

 The MacBook comes in Silver, Gold, Rose Gold and Space Grey.
 For some the fact that the MacBook is available in the gold or rose gold shades will be reason enough to buy it (we expect that Apple's next update to the MacBook will unify the gold and rose gold options in a new gold shade as has been the case with the recent iPhone and iPad updates).

 Others like the more muted silver or grey options - Space Grey is particularly popular with creatives.
 The MacBook Air comes in just the traditional aluminium 'Silver' finish.